-This is the first in a series of interviews Christopher Durham, founder of My Private Brand and VP of retail brands at Theory House, will conduct with private brand leaders around the world.
+This is the first in a series of interviews Christopher Durham, founder of My Private Brand, will conduct with private brand leaders around the world.
 Today, he discusses retail-owned brands and their evolution with Gaemer Gutierrez.

 Gaemer is a creative director at CVS Health, and has championed brand innovation and design thinking across emerging healthcare segments.
 He has led the design transformation of its small group of private labels that helped it become an award-winning portfolio of brands.